pierreyb/telerouteAPI/_freight_searching_api/freightsearches_add.md

   * owner

-  The departure an arrival information can be
+  The departure and arrival information can be

   * either an city with a search radius